Take the steps to begin your journey:

-- Air Conditioners (window unit types), Microwave Ovens, Broilers, Rice Cookers, Convection Ovens, Space Heaters, Sun Lamps, Deep Fryers, Toasters, Toaster Ovens, Electric Skillets, Hot Plates, Refrigerators, Grills, and Other large electrical appliances.
+- Air Conditioners (window unit types), Microwave Ovens, Broilers, Rice Cookers, Coffee maker with an external heating element, Convection Ovens, Space Heaters, Sun Lamps, Deep Fryers, Toasters, Toaster Ovens, Electric Skillets, Hot Plates, Refrigerators, Mini-fridges, Grills, and Other large electrical appliances.

 Any of these appliances found during routine inspections must be removed immediately.
 Any second incidents will result in administrative and/or disciplinary action.
 Students should be aware items not included in the above list may also be prohibited.
 Students should check with their Residential Coordinator BEFORE bringing an unlisted item into University Housing.
 NOTE: The electrical systems in University Housing have definite limitations.
 Overloading these systems can present fire and safety hazards.
 Heavy-duty, single-outlet extension cords no more than six (6) feet long and surge protectors are permissible.
 However, other types of extension cords (light duty; gang outlets, etc.) are not allowed.
 Any resident found to be exceeding the electrical capacity of their room/apartment will have restrictions placed on their use of the electrical system.

 - For the safety of the community and the preservation of the University’s facilities, residents may not have darts or dart boards in University Housing.